China cementing reach in South China Sea with civilian infrastructure

 Bonnie Glaser, a strategic analyst at the Washington-based Center for Strategic and International Studies, said U.S. officials were keen to find new tactics to pressure China short of full-blown military conflict.

-“They need to find new ways of stopping the Chinese from using these reclaimed land features to coerce and intimidate its neighbors,” Glaser said.
+“They need to find new ways of stopping the Chinese from using these reclaimed land features to coerce and intimidate its neighbours,” Glaser said.

-China’s Foreign Ministry said the facilities and services on the islands would benefit China, neighboring countries and ships that could be at risk because of typhoons.
+China’s Foreign Ministry said the facilities and services on the islands would benefit China, neighbouring countries and ships that could be at risk because of typhoons.
 The work was “beyond reproach”, it said.

 Zhu Feng, executive director at Nanjing University’s China Centre for Collaborative Studies of the South China Sea, said the facilities would serve civilian and military uses but “that shouldn’t be cause for overconcern”.